Mortgage

 Credit inquiries

 A credit inquiry tells a lender you may have opened a new credit account, which could affect the mortgage amount you qualify for.
 You’ll also need proof of the new account balance and monthly payment if you open new credit that doesn’t yet appear on your credit report.
-Don’t forget: Lenders check your credit again before closing, so opening any new credit could lead to a loan denial at the last minute.
+Don’t forget: Lenders check your credit again before closing, so opening any new credit could lead to a last-minute loan denial.

 Cosigned loans or real estate

-A cosigned student loan, car loan or mortgage will require an explanation and possibly proof that you don’t make the payments.
+A cosigned student loan, auto loan or mortgage will require an explanation and possibly proof that you don’t make the payments.

 Relationship explanation